pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 ```
 ### GETing data

-The data models are figured out and we are going to put them to use now.
+The data models are figured out and we are going to put them to use.
 We'll do this by creating an injectable service that will parse the data and assign it to our models.

 ```typescript
 // src/app/reddit.service.ts